MadnessEngineering/Madness_Interactive/README.md

 - Agent-based testing rituals
 - Swarmonomicon neural interface
 - Cross-platform infection vectors
-- Plugin system for custom CHAOS SCENARIOS
+- Plugin system for custom CHAOS SCEN### Mobile Projects

-### Mobile Projects

 #### Cogwyrm: The Pocket Madness Interface
 *"The eye of genius has always a plaintive expression, and its natural language is pathos!"*